PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

   <img src="../Images/devops2c.png">
 </p>

-Going into a bit more depth in each stage of the flow we have:
+Going into a bit more depth, for each stage of the flow we have:

 ![](../Images/devops_autmoml1.png)